 I used the word “autolyse” in quotes because this isn’t a true autolyse (which is just flour + water).
 Because I’m letting the dough rest for only 20 minutes, I decided to just add the levain along with mixing the flour and water.

 I’ve found I get much better performance from freshly milled flour if I cut my autolyse time down to 20-30 minutes (instead of my usual 90 minutes).
 Since the dough is so highly hydrated for this recipe and is already quite extensible1, I don’t see a need to do any longer.

 4. Mix – 2:50 p.m.

 We want to build a little bit of strength in this dough here at the start.
-I chose to do slap and fold (sadly I still do not have a video of this up, Google “Bertinet making bread” for videos) for about 4 minutes, just until the dough starts to show signs of a smooth surface.
-If you aren’t comfortable with slap/fold method, or don’t like it, you can do stretch and folds in the bowl until your dough tightens up and becomes tighter, and slightly hard to stretch out and fold over.
+I chose to do slap and fold (see here for my guide to the slap and fold method) for about 4 minutes, just until the dough starts to show signs of a smooth surface.
+If you aren’t comfortable with slap/fold method or don’t like it, you can do stretch and folds in the bowl until your dough tightens up and becomes tighter, and slightly hard to stretch out and fold over.
 Medium development.